Con Conrad: Biography

 In 1923, Conrad focused on the stage and wrote the scores for the Broadway shows: The Greenwich Village Follies, Moonlight, Betty Lee, Kitty’s Kisses and Americana.
 In 1924 the Longacre Theatre staged the small musical Moonlight, with a score by Conrad and William B. Friedlander.
 The next year Conrad and Friedlander's Mercenary Mary was presented at the Longacre.
 In 1929, Conrad moved to Hollywood after losing all of his money on unsuccessful shows.
-There he worked on films such as: Fox Movietone Follies, Palmy Days, The Gay Divorcee and Here’s to Romance.
+There he worked on films such as Fox Movietone Follies, Palmy Days, The Gay Divorcee and Here’s to Romance.

-Conrad received the first Academy Award for Best Song for The Continental in 1934 along with collaborator Herb Magidson.
-He died four years later in Van Nuys, California.
+Conrad received the first Academy Award for Best Song for The Continental in 1934 with collaborator Herb Magidson.
+He died four years later in Van Nuys, California at age 47 after a long illness.

 His spouse was actress Francine Larrimore.
-He died in Van Nuys, California, aged 47.

-Conrad was posthumously inducted into the Songwriters Hall of Fame in 1970.
+Conrad was inducted posthumously into the Songwriters Hall of Fame in 1970.